HADDOCKing of the p53 N-terminal peptide to MDM2

 Besides sequence conservation, other features can be used to predict possible interfaces on protein structures.
 For example, certain residues tend to be overrepresented at protein-protein interfaces.
 This information, combined with evolutionary conservation and with a surface clustering algorithm that finds groups of surface residues meeting both the previous criteria results in reasonably accurate predictions.
 This is the basis of the WHISCY server.
 A more advanced predictor, the CPORT web server, judiciously combines (up to) 6 different predictors to provide a consensus prediction that is more robust and more reliable than any of the individual predictors alone.
 CPORT was designed to provide predictions for HADDOCK.
 The server also returns a PDB file of the original structure loaded with the predictions in the temperature factor column.
 This is extremely helpful to visualize the predictions in Pymol.

 Submit the homology model of mouse MDM2 to the CPORT web server and load the resulting PDB file in Pymol. spectrum b, cyan_red, cport Do the predictions highlight a particular region of the homology model?
+Note down the list of residues predicted by CPORT to be part of an interface.

 Preparing the structures for the docking calculation